-The Custom Data API to send custom data on specific custom user IDs and improve your campaign targetings.
+The Custom Data API sends custom data on specific custom user IDs and improves your campaign targetings.

-The Custom Audience API to send to Batch lists of user IDs for your push and In-App campaigns targeting.
+The Custom Audience API sends Batch lists of user IDs for your push and In-App campaign targeting.
 Your own segmentation will then be available on the dashboard as a Custom Audience.

 The Transactional API allows you to send notifications to a specific token or custom user ID based on events in your back-end (e.g. "You have a new friend request").

-The GDPR API to request a data report containing a specific user's data or triggers the removal of the user's data.
+The GDPR API requests a data report containing a specific user's data or triggers the removal of the user's data.

 Depending on the use cases you plan to set up, we can help you through the use of these APIs.

 Our technical team is reachable via the “live chat” in the bottom right corner of every page of the dashboard (median response time lower than 3 minutes from 9 am to 7 pm on working days).